luckypool/Brewfile/README.md

 $ rake anyenv:setup
 ```

-Add to your .bashrc or .zshrc
+Then, add to your .bashrc or .zshrc

 ```
 export PATH="$HOME/.anyenv/bin:$PATH"